albertoruibal/carballo/readme.md

 ========

 * UCI interface for chess GUIs like Arena or SCID
-* It includes a great GWT interface by Lukas Laag and a deprecated Java Applet GUI
+* It includes a great GWT interface by Lukas Laag and a Java Swing GUI
 * Based on bitboards with a magic bitboard move generator, it also includes code for magic number generation
 * Move iterator sorting moves with four killer move slots, Static Exchange Evaluation (SEE), Most Valuable Victim/Least Valuable Aggressor (MVV/LVA) and history heuristic
 * PVS searcher